hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 **Training patterns(User utterances)** for training the model.
 Minimum 10 sentences.
 Eg  - `I want to buy apples`,  `I need to purchase apples.`

-**Entity Examples** - A list of examples for each entity .
+**Dictionary** - A list of examples for each entity .
 Minimum 10 examples.
 Examples - **Grocery_item**: `Guava juice`, `apples`, `ashirwaad atta`

 ##### **Training patterns**

 1. Longer Sentences
     Enables model to perform better on paraphrases.
 Example - `tell me apple price on bigbasket` instead of `apple price on bigbasket` What is the price of apple today?  instead of price of apple

 2. Variety in usage of synonyms especially verbs.
     Examples -
     If `I want to buy apples` is already present
     `I need to purchase apples` is better than  `i want to purchase apples`.
 You can add the latter too if you want.

 3. Try and vary the position of the entity across sentences in training data Prevents the model from getting biased towards a particular position Examples -
     `I would like 2 packets of cow milk` - *entity in the end*.
     `Help me purchase some bananas from that shop` - *entity in middle*

 4. Spelling errors in the training data are harmful.

 5. Number of sentences should increase if context of model expands
     For example in *Grocery Shopping*, if context is limited to `buying grocery` then 10 sentences like `I want to buy apples` are fine.
     But if context expands to say `information about items` in addition to `buying grocery` then add at least 10 - 15 more variations like  `price of butter` or `What is the price of apple on grofers?`

 6. <h6>Negative examples</h6> You can add negative training data as well.
+    Negative examples are useful in case the system detects something it shouldn't have.

-  - These examples are used to make the model more robust to some confusing cases.
+   - These examples are used to make the model more robust to some confusing cases as mentioned in the example.
+   - Here the model will end up giving false positives.
    - Cases where the example might be similar to the training patterns is some aspects, but the desired entity is absent.

-  - Here the model will end up giving false positives.
-  - This can be solved by adding negative examples.
+    For example - If a model trained to detect  person names from questions like `Who is virat kohli?` detects `machu pechu` as name from `What is machu pechu?`.
+    **To solve this just add `What is machu pechu?` in the entity patterns and don't tag anything**

-##### **Entity examples**
+##### **Dictionary**

 This is a list of examples for each entity.
 This list is used to multiply data while training.
+Bot builders should enter these examples as variants in the `Dictionary`.
+These examples are used to multiply training data to enable the model to se multiple spans, while resucing the effort of the bot builder.
 For eg. If you have the following training examples.

 | SENTENCE                                     | GROCERY_ITEM |
 |----------------------------------------------|--------------|